frequency-chain/docs/pages/glossary.md

 ## Content Identifier (CID)

 A unique identifier used with IPFS derived from the content of a file.
+See [Schema Models](./Data/Schemas.md)

 ## Control Key